reach-sh/reach-lang/docs/dev/src/en/essentials/getting-started/rock-paper-scissors/index.md

 range: 20-39
 ```

 * Lines 25 - 30: Moves the forced timeout code that we wrote for Bob's `acceptWager` function into the `getHand` method.
-We've also changed the threshold so timeouts only happen 1% of the time.
+We've also changed the threshold, so timeouts only happen 1% of the time.

 Next, we'll adjust Bob's `acceptWager` function to remove the timeout code.